-Services that are covered for you What you must pay when you get these services Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
+Services that are covered for you Abdominal aortic aneurysm screening A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.

-What you must pay when you Services that are covered for you get these services Acupuncture for chronic low back pain \$0 copay for Medicare-covered Covered services include: services.
-Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances: Prior authorization is required.
-For the purpose of this benefit, chronic low back pain is defined as: • Lasting 12 weeks or longer; nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.); not associated with surgery; and not associated with pregnancy.
+Acupuncture for chronic low back pain

+Covered services include:

+Up to 12 visits in 90 days are covered for Medicare beneficiaries under the following circumstances:

+For the purpose of this benefit, chronic low back pain is defined as:

+- lasting 12 weeks or longer;

+- nonspecific, in that it has no identifiable systemic cause (i.e., not associated with metastatic, inflammatory, infectious disease, etc.);

+- not associated with surgery; and

+- not associated with pregnancy.

 An additional eight sessions will be covered for those patients demonstrating an improvement.
 No more than 20 acupuncture treatments may be administered annually.

 Treatment must be discontinued if the patient is not improving or is regressing.

+Provider Requirements:

-Provider Requirements: Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
-Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
-Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27
+Physicians (as defined in 1861(r)(1) of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.

+Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have:

+- a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, - a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.

-2024 Evidence of Coverage for Clever Care Total+ Chapter 4 Medical Benefits Chart (what is covered and what you pay)
+Auxiliary personnel furnishing acupuncture must be under the

+\$0 copay for Medicarecovered services.

+Prior authorization is required.

-Services that are covered for you What you must pay when you get these services Acupuncture (routine) In-network This plan covers, unlimited, in-network routine (non-Medicare covered) acupuncture services up to \$2,500 every year. \$0 copay per visit up to the plan maximum amount of \$2,500.
-No prior authorization required.
+What you must pay when Services that are covered for you vou get these services appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
+Acupuncture (routine) In-network No prior authorization This plan covers, unlimited, in-network, routine (nonrequired or referral.
+Medicare covered) acupuncture services up to the annual plan maximum amount every year. \$0 copay per visit up to the plan maximum amount of \$1,900.
 After the plan pays the maximum benefit allowance for visits, you are responsible for any remaining costs.
 Any amount not used will expire December 31.
 Ambulance services In-network Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
 If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.

-20% coinsurance for each Medicare-covered ground ambulance trip (one-way).
+\$100 copay for each Medicare-covered ground ambulance trip (one-way).

 20% coinsurance for each Medicare-covered air ambulance trip (one-way).
-For people with Medi-Cal, the coinsurance for services may be paid in part or in full by Medi-Cal, or a third party.

-Prior authorization is required for non-emergency ambulance
+Prior authorization is required for nonemergency ambulance transport.

-transport.